kamlesh942/Uber-Clone-Project/README.md

 - Add an automated integration test (using a test framework such as Jest + Supertest) that verifies the registration flow: valid registration, validation failures, duplicate email handling.

 If you'd like, I can now add the curl/Postman examples as copyable commands, or create an integration test that programmatically exercises the endpoint.
 Tell me which you'd prefer.

+## User Login — POST /users/login

+Purpose

+Authenticate an existing user and return a JWT along with the user's public details.
+The login endpoint verifies the provided email and password, and issues a token when credentials are valid.

+Where the endpoint is mounted

+The route is available under `/users`, so the full path is `/users/login`.

+Request expectations

+The login endpoint expects a JSON body containing `email` and `password`.

+- `email`: required string, must be a valid email format.
+- `password`: required string, minimum length 6.

+Example request payload (JSON)

+{
+  "email": "alice@example.com",
+  "password": "S3cureP@ssw0rd"
+}

+How authentication works (implementation notes)

+- The route uses `express-validator` middleware to validate input before the controller runs.
+- The controller looks up the user by email and requests the password field explicitly (the password is stored with select: false by default in the model).
+- The plaintext password from the request is compared to the stored hash using bcrypt via the model's `comparePassword` method.
+If the comparison succeeds, a JWT is generated and returned.

+Quick curl example (how to call the endpoint)

+curl -X POST "http://localhost:3000/users/login" with a JSON body containing email and password.

+Successful response

+When credentials are valid, the server returns HTTP 200 OK.
+The response includes a JWT token for subsequent authenticated requests and the authenticated user's public details.

+Example success response (shape)

+{
+  "token": "<jwt-token>",
+  "user": {
+    "_id": "<mongodb-object-id>",
+    "fullname": { "firstname": "Alice", "lastname": "Johnson" }, "email": "alice@example.com",
+    "socketId": null
+  }
+}

+Error responses

+- Validation failure: 400 Bad Request.
+The response contains an array of validation error objects describing which fields failed validation.
+- Invalid credentials: 401 Unauthorized.
+Returned when the email is not found or the password comparison fails; the response should contain a clear message such as "Email or Password is Incorrect".
+- Server/database error: 500 Internal Server Error.

+Status code summary for login

+- 200 OK — authentication succeeded, token and user returned.
+- 400 Bad Request — validation failed (missing/invalid email or password).
+- 401 Unauthorized — email not found or password mismatch.
+- 500 Internal Server Error — unexpected server-side failure.

+Troubleshooting hints for login

+- If login always fails even with correct credentials, verify that the user row contains a hashed password and that `comparePassword` is using the correct bcrypt parameters.
+- Ensure the login controller requests the password field when finding the user (for example, by selecting the password explicitly) because the model marks password with `select: false`.
+- Confirm `JWT_SECRET` is set so tokens can be generated.